CodeYourFuture/syllabus/docs/react/week-1/lesson.md

 ---

-Click [here](./learning-objectives) to see the Learning Objectives for this lesson.
+See the [Learning Objectives](./learning-objectives) for this lesson.

 ---